Charles Emmanuel I: Biography

+Conflict against France, Geneva and Swiss cantons

-Well-educated and intelligent, Charles spoke Italian, French, Spanish, as well as Latin.
-He proved an able warrior although short and hunchbacked.
-In the autumn of 1588, taking advantage of the civil war weakening France, he occupied the Marquisate of Saluzzo, which was under French protection.
+In the autumn of 1588, taking advantage of the civil war weakening France, he occupied the Marquisate of Saluzzo, which was a French possession since 1548.

 The new king, Henry IV, demanded the restitution of that land, but Charles Emmanuel refused, and war ensued.
-In 1590 he sent an expedition to Provence in the interests of the Catholic League, and followed it himself later, but the peace of 1593, by which Henry of Navarre was recognized as king of France, put an end to his ambitions.
+Geneva and Swiss cantons joined the French coalition.
+However, the offensive against Savoy was repelled (April 1589) and Bern signed a truce (October 1589).
+In 1590, Charles Emmanuel sent an expedition to Provence in the interests of the Catholic League, and followed it himself later, but the peace of 1593, by which Henry of Navarre was recognized as king of France, put an end to his ambitions.

+On 1 August 1591, the Duke of Savoy appointed Tomás Fernández de Medrano as his Secretary of State and War, Medrano's expertise in diplomacy and military strategy would have greatly benefited the duchy's political and military endeavours.
 The broader conflict involving France and Spain ended with the Peace of Vervins (2 May 1598), which left the current but separate question of Saluzzo unsolved.
 After the Duke started talks with Spain, Henry threatened to return to war until, with the Treaty of Lyon (17 January 1601), Saluzzo went to Savoy in exchange for Bresse, Bugey, and Gex.

-In 1602 Charles Emmanuel attacked the city of Geneva.
-On 11 December that year he led his troops to the city during the night and they surrounded the city walls by two in the morning.
+Having made peace with France, Charles Emmanuel attacked the city of Geneva.
+On 11 December that year, he led his troops to the city during the night and they surrounded the city walls by two in the morning.
 The Savoyard cuirassiers were ordered to dismount and climb the city walls in full armour as a shock tactic.
 However, the alarm was raised by a night watchman and Geneva's militia rose to meet the invaders.
-The attempted raid was a disastrous failure, and 54 Savoyards were killed, with many more captured.
+The attempted raid failed with 54 Savoyards killed and many more captured.
 Charles Emmanuel's army retreated in a panic and the Savoyard prisoners were executed.
 The heavy helmets worn by Charles Emmanuel's troops, with visors made in a stylized imitation of a human face, were known as "Savoyard" helmets after this notorious incident.
 A number of these suits of armour were captured by the Swiss and kept as trophies.
 The Geneva militia's successful defence of the city's walls is still celebrated as an act of heroism during the annual festival of L'Escalade.
+The treaty of St. Julien in July 1603 ended the conflict between Savoy and Geneva, with each side restoring occupied territories to the other.